InspiryThemes/realhomes-docs/docs/add-agencies-page.md

 ![Add Agencies Page to Menu](images/create-pages/add-agencies-page-menu.png)

-Now that you have agencies page published, kindly navigate to **Dashboard → Real Homes → Customize Settings → Various Pages → Agencies Pages** and configure the settings for agencies page accordingly.
+Now that you have agencies page published, kindly navigate to **Dashboard → RealHomes → Customize Settings → Various Pages → Agencies Pages** and configure the settings for agencies page accordingly.

 **Classic**